PX4/PX4-Autopilot/nuttx/configs/stm32f4discovery/README.txt

 LEDs
 ====

-The stm32f4discovery board has four LEDs; green, organge, red and blue on the board..
+The STM32F4Discovery board has four LEDs; green, organge, red and blue on the board..
 These LEDs are not used by the board port unless CONFIG_ARCH_LEDS is defined.
 In that case, the usage by the board port is defined in include/board.h and src/up_leds.c.
-The LEDs are used to encode OS-related\
-events as follows:
+The LEDs are used to encode OS-related events as follows:

 	SYMBOL				Meaning					LED1*	LED2	LED3	LED4